 When dealing with law enforcement, it’s important to know your constitutional rights.
 The Fourth Amendment protects you against unreasonable searches and seizures without probable cause.
 This means you have the right to say no to a search of your car or home, even if a law enforcement officer asks to search it.

-It’s important to be respectful and cooperative with law enforcement officers, but it doesn’t mean you should allow them to trample on your constitutional rights.
+It’s important to be respectful and cooperative with law enforcement officers, but that doesn’t mean you should allow them to trample on your constitutional rights.
 Law enforcement officers are allowed to lie to you, and they may use tactics to get you to reveal information that could be incriminating.

 Don’t Say More Than You Have To